vegaprotocol/specs/protocol/0092-TRTO-trading_transaction_ordering.md

 - An expedited batch transaction is executed after cancellations but before standalone post-only creations (<a name="0092-TRTO-012" href="#0092-TRTO-012">0092-TRTO-012</a>)
 - The transaction ordering functionality can be enabled/disabled on a per-market level (<a name="0092-TRTO-015" href="#0092-TRTO-015">0092-TRTO-015</a>)
 - With two active markets, with one having transaction ordering enabled and one disabled, transactions are correctly sorted/delayed on the market with it enabled whilst the other has transactions executed in arrival order. (<a name="0092-TRTO-014" href="#0092-TRTO-014">0092-TRTO-014</a>)
+- When `market.aggressiveOrderBlockDelay` is set to `1` aggressive orders are delayed by a single block on eligible markets.
+If it is amended via governance to `5` then all aggressive orders after enactment of this change will be delayed by `5` blocks instead. (<a name="0092-TRTO-016" href="#0092-TRTO-016">0092-TRTO-016</a>)